awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-campaigns.md

 Shows the average number of purchases per endpoint during the selected time period\.
 Amazon Pinpoint calculates this number by finding the number of purchases made by endpoints targeted by this campaign, and dividing that by the number of unique endpoints targeted by the campaign\.

 **Campaign session heat map**
-The days and times when users opened your app after receiving a mobile push notification that was sent by this campaign\.
+The days and times when users opened your app after receiving a push notification notification that was sent by this campaign\.
 Darker rectangles represent greater numbers of users\.
 Times are based on each user's local time zone\.

 **Campaign runs**
 Provides the following metrics that relate to the timing and delivery of your messages each time this campaign ran\.